sevkeifert/pxl-2000-decoder/README.txt

     This is a *very* experimental decoder that converts raw PXL 2000 analog audio to a set of png frames and an audio wav file.
-An external program (like avconv) is required to combine the raw image and audio data into a video format.
+An external program (like avconv/ffmpeg) is required to combine the raw image and audio data into a video format.
 This app will create a sample avconv script that can be used on Linux.
 In theory, you may be able to take a very weak signal and boost/compress it to recover video data that will not play in a PXL2000 camcorder.

-AUDIO
+QUICKSTART

+	System Requirements:

+		Java JDK (6+)
+		avconv (or ffmpeg)

+    Note, if you don't have avconv, ffmpeg will also work as a drop-in replacement.  avconv is a fork of ffmpeg.

+	To compile and package, use:

+        javac *.java
+        jar -cvfm PXLDecoder.jar MANIFEST.MF *.class

+	To run the app, use:

+        java -jar PXLDecoder.jar

+	The graphical interface should launch by default.

+	Click "wav file"

+	Select the sample data file (included):

+		pxl2000_192khtz_section.wav

+	Click "start/stop" (you can click this multiple times, and adjust tuning)

+    Then, go to the capture/00001/ directory and run the avconv script

+        bash convert.sh

+    The convert script will include the calculated frames per second.

+	The video willl be saved to a file named movie.flv

+    Code has been compiled and tested on Java 1.7.0_65.

+CONVERTING WAV FILES

     If using wav files, set the sample rate to 192khtz.